openstack-archive/congress/doc/source/api.rst

 * ID: a unique identifier
 * name: a human-friendly identifier
 * rule: a string representing the actual rule as described in :ref:`policy`
+* comment: description or comment related to the rule

 ======= ======================= ======================
 Op      URL                     Result